json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 Under the graph analogy from the previous section, the lexical scope of a schema consists of the node being evaluated.
-In other words, the lexical scope of a schema consists of the entire schema resource of which it is part of.
+In other words, the lexical scope of a schema consists of the entire schema resource to which it belongs.

 Consider the following sequence of examples.
 In the left, a JSON Schema with a single nested schema resource.
-In the right, the corresponding directed graph representations for the root schema resource called `https://example.com/person` and the nested schema resource called `https://example.com/surname`.
+On the right, the corresponding directed graph representations for the root schema resource called `https://example.com/person` and the nested schema resource called `https://example.com/surname`.
 At each step of the evaluation process, we gray